A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Construction

 \subsubsection{Memory Module}

-The memory module plays a very important role in the construction of AI agents.
+The memory module plays a very important role in the agent architecture design.
 It stores information perceived from the environment and leverages the recorded memories to facilitate future actions.
 The memory module can help the agent to accumulate experiences, self-evolve, and behave in a more consistent, reasonable, and effective manner.
 This section provides a comprehensive overview of the memory module, focusing on its structures, formats, and operations.

-\textbf{Memory Structures}: LLM-based autonomous agents usually incorporate principles and mechanisms derived from cognitive science research on human memory processes.
+\textbf{Memory Structures}: LLM-based autonomous agents often draw inspiration from cognitive science research on human memory processes.
 Human memory follows a general progression from sensory memory that registers perceptual inputs, to short-term memory that maintains information transiently, to long-term memory that consolidates information over extended periods.
-When designing memory architectures for AI agents, researchers take inspiration from these aspects of human memory while also recognizing key differences in capabilities.
-Short-term memory in AI agents is analogous to learning capacities supported within the context window constraints of the Transformer architecture.
+When designing the agent memory structures, researchers take inspiration from these aspects of human memory.
+In particular, short-term memory is analogous to the input information within the context window constrained by the transformer architecture.
 Long-term memory resembles the external vector storage that agents can rapidly query and retrieve from as needed.
-Thus, while humans gradually transfer perceived information from short-term to long-term stores via reinforcement, AI agents can engineer more optimized writing and reading processes between their algorithmically implemented memory systems.
-By emulating aspects of human memory, designers can create agents that leverage memory processes for improved reasoning and autonomy.
-In the following, we introduce two types of commonly used memory structures.

-\quad $\bullet$ \textit{Unified Memory}.
-In this structure, the memories are organized into a single framework, and there are no distinctions between the short- and long-term memories.
-The framework has unified interfaces for memory reading, writing, and reflection.
-For example, {Atlas}~\cite{izacard2022atlas} stores document memories based on universal dense vectors, which are generated from a dual-encoder model.
-Augmented LLM \cite{schuurmans2023memory} employs a unified external storage for its memory, which can be accessed via prompts. {Voyager}~\cite{wang2023voyager} also utilizes a unified memory architecture, where skills of different complexities are gathered in a central library.
-During code generation, skills can be indexed based on their relevance for matching and retrieval. {ChatLog}~\cite{tu2023chatlog} maintains a unified memory stream, which allows the model to retain important historical information and adaptively adjust the agents themselves for different environments.
+In the following, we introduce two commonly used memory structures based on the short-term and long-term memories.